bradhaywood/Larkspur/README.md

 ```

 If you have a stash and custom array in detach, it will merge them both.

+Remember that if the controller is not root, then your templates will need to go inside a directory with the base classes name in all lowercase.
+So, for example, if the controller class looked like```MyApp\Controller\Multi\TestController```, then your templates would need to go in ```app/MyApp/views/multi/testcontroller/```

 ### Views / json
 If you're implementing an API, you can use the ```json``` method in the View controller.
 Just pass that anything, and it will